BC Oostende: History

-Ten consecutive championships (2011–2021)
+Fourteen consecutive championships (2011–2025)

 Before the start of the 2010–11 season the club name was changed in Telenet (BC) Oostende.
 In the second Telenet season Jean-Marc Jaumin was fired by the club and the Croatian coach Dario Gjergja took over his tasks.
 After that the club won the national title, by beating Spirou Charleroi 3–2 in the Finals, Game 5 ended in 75–74 after overtime.

 The championship in 2011 was the start of a nice streak for Gjergja, as BCO won the double in 2012–13.
 Star player of the team was Matt Lojeski, who was named League MVP.

 In 2013–14, the club won the double once again, as BCO beat Okapi Aalstar 3–2 in the Finals.
 Oostende earlier beat Antwerp Giants in the Cup Final.
 The Serbian point guard Dušan Đorđević shined for Oostende, as he was the Belgian Cup MVP and the league MVP.

 On September 23 (2014), the club retired Veselin Petrović's number 10.

 In 2017, the club won its sixth-consecutive championship.
 After the 2016–17 season, main sponsor Telenet left the club in order to sponsor Antwerp Giants instead.

 In 2018, the club set a new record by winning its seventh consecutive championship.